dpinela/HollowKnight.RandoMapMod/README.md

 4. That's it!

 # Acknowledgements
-- The Hollow Knight/Hollow Knight Speedrun Discord Channels for always giving very sound advice and suggestions.
+- The Hollow Knight/Hollow Knight Speedrun Discord Channels for always giving very sound advice and suggestions
 - CaptainDapper for making the original mod
 - Chaktis for helping with sprite art

-# Version 1.1.0 Changes
+# Version 1.1.1 Changes
-- Now with a UI in the Pause Menu!
-You can now manually toggle each item pool on/off.
-- Also added a text overlay to the World Map and Quick Map
-- Added the option to switch to old pin styles
+- Added the option to reveal the full Map or leave as is (if you want Map items to be useful) in the Pause Menu
-- Changed the hotkeys to match the UI
-- Quick Map now only shows Pins in the current Map area
+- Also added an option to show Pins in all areas or only Pins for unlocked maps
+- Fixed Hallownest Crown items not showing up in Quick Map
-- Fixed some Pins not showing
+- Fixed Elevator Pass Pin not showing up
-- Updated some Pin art
+- Removed Jiji Pin
-- Various bug fixes
 - More code cleanup

 # Known Bugs / Missing Features
 - Not compatible when RandomizerMod isn't installed
 - Non-randomized items don't get checked off on the Map
+- Reachable items don't show properly with room rando